Post-Pregnancy Stretches For Recovery

-Exercises such as push-ups, pull-ups, planks, and crunches should be avoided until your diastasis recti has been resolved.
+Exercises that commonly cause coning are push-ups, pull-ups, planks, or crunches and should be avoided until diastasis recti has been healed.

 Absolutely!
-Postnatal stretching will help you soothe stiff muscles, improve posture, and feel relaxing after a long day of baby feedings and snuggles.
+Postnatal stretching will help you soothe stiff muscles, improve posture, and feel relaxed after a long day of baby feedings and snuggles.

-Here are detailed descriptions of my favorite stretches to relieve postpartum back pain, neck pain and stiff muscles.
-These are gentle enough to do within the first 6 weeks of postpartum.
-If you would like an instructional video, check out my Postpartum Stretches For New Moms video.
+Here are detailed descriptions of my favorite stretches to relieve postpartum back pain, neck pain, and stiff muscles.
+These are gentle enough to do within the first six weeks of postpartum.
+If you want an instructional video, check out my Postpartum Stretches For New Moms video.

 Door Frame Pectoral Stretch:

 - Start by standing in an open doorway.
-Take your right arm and bend it into a 90° angle, palms facing the doorway.
+Take your right arm and bend it to a 90° angle, palms facing the doorway.